Yord/shargs/README.md

 Here, `docs` is a declarative description of a usage documentation using shargs usage functions.
 The `synopsis` gives a high level overview over all possible arguments and the `optsList` lists all options with more details.

-Shargs provides the following declarative usage functions:
+Shargs provides the following usage functions:

 <table>
 <tr>